projectacrn/acrn-hypervisor/doc/contribute.rst

 reduce the chaos that can result from an active development community.

-This document explains how to participate in project conversations, log bugs and enhancement requests, and submit patches to the project so your patch will be accepted quickly in the codebase.
+This document explains how to participate in project conversations, log and track bugs and enhancement requests, and submit patches to the project so your patch will be accepted quickly in the codebase.

 Licensing
 *********